This accessibility statement applies to leeds-art.ac.uk

-This website is run by Enjoy Digital, and content is populated by Leeds Arts University.
+This website is run by Leeds Arts University, with maintenance and support provided by Peter and Paul.
 We want as many people as possible to be able to use this website.
 For example, that means that you should be able to:

 Feedback and contact information

-If you need information on this website in a different format like an accessible PDF, large print, easy read, audio recording or braille, you can get in touch using the contact information below.
+If you need information on this website in a different format like an accessible PDF, large print, easy read, audio recording or braille, you can get in touch by emailing: email@example.com

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: firstname.lastname@example.org.
-Please include relevant information, such as the URL of the page(s) on which you experienced the problem, a description of the issue, and your contact information.
-We will consider your request and get back to you within 10 working days.
+Please include any relevant information, such as the URL of the page(s) on which you experienced the problem, a description of the issue, and your contact information.
+We will aim to get back to you within 5 working days.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).